MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/security-copilot-m365d-create-incident-report.md

 While an [incident summary](security-copilot-m365d-incident-summary.md) provides an overview of an incident and how it happened, an incident report consolidates incident information from various data sources available in Microsoft Sentinel and Microsoft Defender XDR.
 The Copilot-generated incident report also includes all analyst-driven steps and automated actions, the analysts involved in incident response, and the comments from the analysts.
 Whether security teams are using Microsoft Defender XDR, Microsoft Sentinel, or both, all relevant incident data are added into the generated incident report.

+The incident report generation capability is also available in the Copilot for Security standalone experience through the Microsoft Defender plugin.
+Know more about [preinstalled plugins in Microsoft Copilot for Security](/security-copilot/manage-plugins#preinstalled-plugins).

 This guide lists the data in incident reports and contains steps on how to access the incident report creation capability within Microsoft Defender.
 It also includes information on how to provide feedback about the generated report.

-> [!NOTE]
-> The incident report generation capability is also available in the Copilot for Security standalone experience through the Microsoft Defender plugin.
-Know more about [preinstalled plugins in Microsoft Copilot for Security](/security-copilot/manage-plugins#preinstalled-plugins).

 ## Incident report content